MovezNetwork/ABM-PA/README.md

 # ABM-PA

 An agent-based model for physical activity behaviour in children and adolescents.
-In the model agents' hysical activity is influenced by peers’ behavior (social network influence) and affected by socio-economic conditions of the agent (environmental influence).
+In the model agents' physical activity is influenced by peers’ behavior (social network influence) and affected by socio-economic conditions of the agent (environmental influence).
 Agents connect to each other via derived social connections in the nominated or communication network.

 ## Agents
 Children and adolescents in schoolclasses